dailyinvention/CryptoClustering/README.md

 ## Description

-This repository contains the code for the Prophet Challenge.
-This challenge is to show understanding of time series data with Prophet in Python.
+This repository contains the code for the CryptoClustering challenge.
+This challenge is to show understanding of unsupervised learning techniques like clustering.
 The assigned Crypto_Clustering_starter_code.ipynb file can be accessed [here](https://github.com/dailyinvention/CryptoClustering/blob/main/Crypto_Clustering_starter_code.ipynb).

 ## Table of Contents